JoshCheek/seeing_is_believing/Readme.md

 ============

 * `BEGIN/END` breaks things and I probably won't take the time to fix it, becuase it's nontrivial and its really meant for command-line scripts, but there is currently a cuke for it
+* `exit!` ignores callbacks that `SeeingIsBelieving` uses to communicate the results back to the main app.
+If you call it, `SeeingIsBelieving` will blow up.
+We could "fix" this by overriding it, but I feel like that would violate the meaning of `exit!`, so basically, just don't call that method.

 Todo
 ====